MoolahModding/site/docs/getting-started/ue4ss.md

 UE4SS is a tool for modding with Lua, C++ and loading blueprint mods.

 ## Download
-You can download UE4SS from [the releases page of the ModWorkshop page for UE4SS](https://modworkshop.net/mod/47771) )
+You can download UE4SS from [the Releases page of the ModWorkshop for UE4SS](https://modworkshop.net/mod/47771) )

 ## Installation